adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 puts 'Hello from Ruby!'
 ```

-I made sure that my Ruby version in the project is 2.2.2 by setting it with Rbenv.
+I made sure my Ruby version in the project is 2.2.2 by setting it with Rbenv.
 ```shell
 $: cd hello_ruby && ruby lib/hello.rb
 $: Hello from Ruby!